qnngroup/qnn-spice/README.md

 ## Troubleshooting

-- On windows, if the update scripts gives you an `OSError` regarding permissions (e.g. OSError 1314), then relaunch git bash as an administrator (Run Program as Administrator).
+- On windows, creation of symlinks by users is disabled by default, so the update script will likely give you an `OSError` regarding permissions (e.g. OSError 1314).
+In this case, either enable developer mode, or just relaunch git bash as an administrator (Run Program as Administrator).
 - If you get a permission error saying you can't run `./update`, you might need to run `chmod +x update` in the `qnn-spice` directory to give the update script execution permissions.